seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-1.md

 In this exercise, you will:

 + Task 1: Install and Configure SQL Server.
-+ Task 2: Configure Adventure works database.
++ Task 2: Configure AdventureWorks database.
++ Task 3: Migrating AdventureWorks database to Azure.

 ### Estimated Timing: 60 minutes